 Mobile Browsers That Matter

 For complicated web applications, this isn’t an easy job.
 Good web development involves separating the front end design from the backend functionality.
 If you follow this practice, it will be much easier to customize and test your websites with various mobile browsers.
 However it’s also important to realize that not all browsers work in the same way.
 Take iOS for instance.
 The dominant browser is Safari due to the fact that it comes preinstalled on every Apple device.
 It’s important to remember however that iOS cripples every other browser by design.
 Recently Google released chrome for iOS, but it suffers from a lack of speed because it simply does not possess the same resources and permissions as the inbuilt Safari browser.
-Of course the same can be applied to Internet Explorer and Windows Phone.
+Of course the same can be applied to some other browsers and Android Phones.